patrickbr/ferryleaks/README.md

 ## 3. Installation ##

+Deploy the WAR-File (build/AlgebraEditor.war) to a Tomcat server.

-Your Tomcat-server must allow file-uploads to use WebFerry's upload mechanisms.
+Your Tomcat must allow file-uploads to use FerryLeaks' upload mechanisms.
 It must also allow system calls to communicate with dot and Ferry.